2 women in Japan party leadership race get mixed reactions

 The women themselves seem polar opposites in their policies.

-The ultra-conservative Takaichi advocates a kind of paternalistic nationalism and a stronger military, while the liberal-leaning, pacifist Noda called for measures to address the nation’s declining population and to support women’s advancement and sexual diversity.
+The ultra-conservative Takaichi advocates a kind of paternalistic nationalism and a stronger military, while the liberal-leaning pacifist Noda called for measures to address the nation’s declining population and to support women’s advancement and sexual diversity.
+Both support women’s health and fertility issues that the conservative party considers key to productivity.

+“Their views are said to be very different, but only as much as the LDP can tolerate,” said feminist activist and author Minori Kitahara.

 Takaichi, 60, rose to third in the leadership race largely because she got crucial backing from Abe, whose arch-conservative vision she supports.
 She has been criticized for advocating traditional gender roles and policies favored by male decision-makers, rather than fighting for equality for other women.